mo4ki/wcam/README.md

 # wcam
-wcam - script to automatically check the security of your Wi-Fi network.<br>
+wcam - script to automatically check the security of your Wi-Fi network.
-This script was written just for fun<br>
+This script was written just for fun

+# Installation
+to make this scratch work, you need to install mdk4, aircrack-ng, bluez and l2ping.

 # LICENSE
 license: MPL-2.0<br>